Best-ways-to-digitize-photos-feature

 How to make copies of old photos

-To make copies of old photos, first, clean the originals gently to remove dust.
+To make copies of old photos, first gently clean the originals to remove dust.
 Use a scanner to digitize them at a high resolution (at least 300 DPI for prints, 600 DPI for detailed work).

 For best results, consider using photo editing software to correct any imperfections, then print the restored images or store digital copies securely.